lorrainelanting/todo-app-android-jetpack-compose-mvvm/README.md

 # Memobly
 Memobly is a memo/note-taking/todo app.

 *Note*: This is an ongoing demo project.
-I am updating it usually every week.

 ## Architecture Pattern
 - Clean MVVM (Model-View-ViewModel)